Hyperparameter tuning#

 Random forest#

 The main parameter to select in random forest is the n_estimators parameter.
-In general, the more trees in the forest, the better the generalization performance will be.
-However, it will slow down the fitting and prediction time.
+In general, the more trees in the forest, the better the generalization performance would be.
+However, adding trees slows down the fitting and prediction time.
 The goal is to balance computing time and generalization performance when setting the number of estimators.
 Here, we fix n_estimators=100, which is already the default value.

 Caution